yutingy/GDBViews/README.md

-Code for views in graph database system (Neo4j), along with some instructions and notes.
+Code for views in graph database system (Neo4j) as part of my Master's thesis, along with some instructions and notes.

 Main:
 The main program, which opens a simple terminal for creating and using views with the extended language.
 Contains the node and edge tables.